Zunawe/md5-c/README.md

 # MD5
 Takes an input string or file and outputs its MD5 hash.

 This repo is gaining a little more traffic than I expected, so I'll put this here as a little disclaimer.
 I wrote this code as a side project in college in an attempt to better understand the algorithm.
+I consider this repository to be a reference implementation with a good step by step walkthrough of the algorithm, not necessarily code to be built upon.
 I did verify the correctness of the output by comparing to other existing standalone programs.
 However, I did not research edge cases, set up automated testing, or attempt to run the program on any machine other than the laptop I had at the time, so here's the warning:

 This code may be generally correct, but you should consider it untested to be on the safe side.
 There may be edge cases, vulnerabilities, or optimizations I did not consider when I wrote this.
 My particular concern is that I didn't make considerations about endianness on machines other than mine (or run the code at all on machines other than mine).